xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 The MP2MP tree can support bidirectional traffic.
 It will flow from root to leaves and the opposite.

-The leaf starts the signaling by sending the LM all the way to the root while the Opaque value remains the same.
+The leaf starts the signaling by sending the LM all the way up (Upstream) to the root while the opaque value remains the same.
 The main difference is the type in the LM which becomes MP2MP.
-However, in a MP2MP there will be Downstream LM starting from the root to the leaves and the Opaque values carries the tree identifier.
+However, in a MP2MP there will be Downstream LM starting from the root to the leaves while the opaque value carries the tree identifier.
 The Downstream traffic is going to flow to the reverse direction of the Upstream tree building flow but the leaves can send traffic Upstream to the root.

 In the case of mLDP, the tree root for P2MP will be the ingress PE while for MP2MP tree the root is any P or PE.
 In a scenario that LDP is not needed because of SR MPLS, unicast LDP will be off but LDP will be turned on only for multicast.

 # Multicast LDP with transport differentiation using SR Flex-Algo